-Internship module
+Internship (Business)12 module

-Students can elect to take an internship module, however this option is not available to international sponsored students.
+Students can elect to take an Internship module.

 Students will gain a beneficial experience of carrying out practical activities in a workplace or by working virtually.
 Learning supports the placement experience which involves carrying out work-based activities and reflecting on the benefits of the activities to the business and to the student.